The Subject Leader is: Mr T. Rush

 Our robust curriculum has been designed to ensure a full and comprehensive coverage of all the statutory skills as well as providing opportunities for children to take their learning beyond the curriculum by attending science-themed school visits, engaging in exciting workshops and embarking on projects of research and self-discovery.

-In Key Stage 2 the children's knowledge and skills are developed by building on those concepts taught at Key Stage 1 in a progressive and timely manner.
+In Science at Key Stage 2, the children's knowledge and skills are developed by building on those concepts taught at Key Stage 1 in a progressive and timely manner.
 Throughout the learning journey in Key Stage 2 the children are taught to think like scientists, whereby they ask questions, hypothesise, plan and carry out investigative work and finally conclude their findings.
 We encourage our children to think outside the box and to challenge what they already know and the work of others.
 Through the exploration of famous scientists our children learn to see science in the real world and to understand where some of our most common every-day objects originate.
 The children's learning, throughout Key Stage 2, is taught through a balance of practical and theoretical activities that are supported by extra-curricular experiences that extend beyond the classroom.